 Chrysler met the letter of the law in the NASCAR rule book with regard to the minimum production run of engines.
 However, the 426 Hemi was too successful for its own good.
 It was making a mockery of the competition, and NASCAR put its foot down.
 Instead of building several hundred blue-printed Hemis a year, Chrysler had to build several thousand and offer them in production vehicles.
-Chrysler had invested too much time and money developing the Hemi to walk away from NASCAR permanently (although it did so for one year); the company turned a liability into an asset and detuned the Hemi for the street.
+Chrysler had invested too much time and money developing the Hemi to walk away from NASCAR permanently.
+Chrysler turned a liability into an asset and detuned the Hemi for the street.

-The street Hemi was introduced in 1966 in the Plymouth Belvedere and Dodge Coronet and Charger.
+Mopar introduced the street Hemi in 1966.
+Plymouth and Dodge planted the engine in the Plymouth Belvedere and Dodge Coronet and Charger.
 Both engines were very similar.
 The street and race Hemi had the same cast iron, stress-relieved block with a bore and stroke of 4.25×3.75 inches.
-The forged, shot-peened and Nitride-hardened crankshaft was the same for both street and race Hemi, as well as the impact-extruded pistons, crossbolt main bearing caps, forged connecting rods, iron cylinder heads and mechanical lifters.
+The forged, shot-peened and Nitride-hardened crankshaft was the same for both street and race Hemi.
+Both also used impact-extruded pistons, crossbolt main bearing caps, forged connecting rods, iron cylinder heads and mechanical lifters.

 The biggest differences between the street and race Hemi were the intake and exhaust manifolds.
 The intake manifold on the Race Hemi in 1964 and 1965 was a conventional aluminum dual-plane, single four barrel manifold.
 The track Hemi of 1966 used an aluminum plenum-ram single four-barrel manifold.
 For drag racing, the 1964 Hemi used an aluminum dual four-barrel plenum-ram manifold.
-The 1965 drag Hemi used the same manifold, but it was cast in magnesium; and to reduce weight even further, it used aluminum cylinder heads.
-The exhaust manifolds on the race Hemi were naturally of the header type, using 2 1/2-inch-outside-diameter tubing with steel castings or plates bolted to the cylinder heads.
+The 1965 drag Hemi used the same manifold, but it was cast in magnesium.
+To reduce weight even further, it used aluminum cylinder heads.
+The exhaust manifolds on the race Hemi were naturally of the header type.
+Plymouth and Dodge used 2 1/2-inch-outside-diameter tubing with steel castings or plates bolted to the cylinder heads.
 Length varied from thirty to forty inches.

 The 426 Hemi received several changes over its lifetime.
-In 1968, the 426 Hemi was strengthened with a slightly longer-duration cam, new valve springs, and revisions which reduced oil consumption.
-Its 425 bhp rating was left unchanged.
+Mopar strengthened the 426 Hemi in 1968 with a longer duration cam, new valve springs, and oil consumption fixes.
+The 426 Hemi retained 425 hp.
 1970 saw the addition of hydraulic lifters, instead of the previous solid tappets.
 The Hemi stayed fast in 1971, when MOPAR detuned several of its other engines, but that would be its last year.

 1966 – 1971: 425bhp @ 5000rpm, 490 lb-ft @ 4000 rpm.